Block Name: "Hole in the Barn Door"

-The block at the entrance to the property, and mirrored on one wall of the barn, was designed and created by the property owner and quilter, Jeanne Moran.
-The quilt design is “Hole in the Barn Door”.
-The Owl is an appliqué pattern.
-This block celebrates the Barn Owls, a quilting group that has been meeting regularly since 1996 in Jeanne’s barn, which serves as her studio.
-Each of the members has been touched in some way by cancer and they are part of the Quilts for Cancer groups in Peterborough and Ida.
-Jeanne says, “Some days we do a lot of hooting.”
+This block also celebrates the Barn Owls, a quilting group that has been meeting regularly in Jeanne’s barn since 1996.
+Each of the members has been touched in some way by cancer and they are part of the Quilts for Cancer in Peterborough and Ida, donating all their quilts to cancer patients.
+Jeanne says, “some days we do a lot of hooting.”

 Quilt block designed by: Jeanne Moran

 Host Name: Millbrook Home Hardware; Dave Britton, Manager

 Address: Home Hardware, 13 King St. East, Millbrook, ON

 A striking addition to the Home Hardware building on King Street, the “Carpenter’s Home” 8’x8’ block uses vibrant red and yellow with white, bordered by black, to echo the store’s sign on the front of the building.
 This unique block is framed by the traditional Carpenter’s Star quilt block design.
 The stylized maple leaf identifies the company as wholly Canadian, and the simple house outline reflects Home Hardware’s business.
 David Britton, manager of Millbrook Home Hardware, has been an enthusiastic supporter of the Cavan Monaghan Barn Quilt Trail from the beginning, and welcomed the opportunity to be the first business in the village of Millbrook to host a block.